 Over 2 crore cash, gold coins seized after raids on Satyendar Jain and his aides, says ED

-The Enforcement Directorate conducted searches at the Delhi health minister’s home and those linked to his relatives on Monday.
+The Enforcement Directorate conducted searches at the Delhi minister’s home and those linked to his relatives on Monday.

-The Enforcement Directorate on Tuesday said it has recovered Rs 2.85 crore cash, 133 gold coins and other incriminating documents a day after conducting searches on premises of Aam Aadmi Party leader Satyendar Jain and his aides in Delhi in connection with a money-laundering case.
+The Enforcement Directorate on Tuesday said it has seized Rs 2.85 crore cash and gold weighing 1.8 kilograms a day after conducting searches on the premises of Aam Aadmi Party leader Satyendar Jain and his aides in Delhi in connection with a money-laundering case.

-Money and gold coins weighing 1.8 kg in total “from unexplained source” have been seized, the agency said.
+“During the search, various incriminating documents and digital records were seized,” the agency said in a statement.
+“The cash amounting to Rs 2.85 crore and 133 gold coins weighing 1.80 kg in total from unexplained source were found to be secreted in the said premises and were seized under PMLA [Prevention of Money Laundering Act].”

-Jain was arrested by the Enforcement Directorate on May 30 in a case under the Prevention of Money Laundering Act.
-He will be in the agency’s custody till June 9.
-His portfolios have been transferred to Delhi Deputy Chief Minister Manish Sisodia.
+Jain, a minister without a portfolio in the Arvind Kejriwal government, was arrested on May 30 under the criminal sections of the Prevention of Money Laundering Act.
+He will be in the custody of the Enforcement Directorate till June 9.

 On Monday, the searches were also carried out on the premises of Jain’s relatives and associates, The Times of India reported.